Home > Green Card > Green Card Consular Processing

 What is concurrent filing?

 Once you file your Application for Adjustment of Status on Form I-485, the length of time it will take depends upon the current processing time and that can vary depending upon your location.
-It depends on whether your Green card application is employment-based or family-based or other immigration category.
+It depends on whether your Green card application is employment-based or family-based or another immigration category.
 Employment-based adjustments can take anywhere from six months to two years to be approved.
 Family-based, it could take at least 12-18 months or longer before your I-485 application could be adjudicated.

 Can I leave the country while my adjustment is pending?